Wendy Bickmore Research Group

 We take a multidisciplinary approach, using cytological, genetic, genomic and biochemical methods, as well as animal models, to understand genome spatial organisation and how it contributes to gene regulation.
 A prominent feature of our work is the use of visual assays to investigate how the genome is folded up.

-Wendy Bickmore research group
+Wendy Bickmore Group 16x9

 People